About the feathers...

 land | family | loyalty

-Like the Wild Turkey, the Grouse and Pheasants are keepers of our territories.
+Like the Wild Turkey, the Grouse (Partridge) and Pheasants are keepers of our territories.
 They are also known to raise their families generation after generation on the same land.
 So, if you live on the land of your great grandparents, and you are hunters, your family is intertwined with the families of ground birds.
 You are made of them, your bodies are intwined.

 We must be forever grateful to ground birds for our very existence.